Muskoka Boathouse

-The Muskoka Boathouse was the first building commissioned of a twenty year long project on Point William located on the southwestern shore of Lake Muskoka in Muskoka, Ontario, Canada.
-The boathouse contains three areas, the boat slip with enough space for two boats, the living accommodation above totaling 64 m² (689 sq. ft) and the wooden dock on the lake.
-The building, which was completed in 1999 as part of the Point William Project, which is one of the four buildings commissioned on the property.
-The others include the Cottage, Guest Cottage and the Garage.
+The Muskoka Boathouse was the first building to be commissioned of a twenty-year-long project on Point William located on the southwestern shore of Lake Muskoka in Muskoka, Ontario, Canada.
+The boathouse contained three areas: the interior area below with two boat slips, the living accommodation above totaling 64 m2 (689 sq. ft) and the wooden dock on the lake.
+The building, which was completed in 1999, is one of the four buildings commissioned on the property.
+The others include the Cottage, Guest Cottage and Garage.